For more information or to schedule a visit, please contact

 Mary shares the story of how she turned a personal experience (being teased) from her own childhood into a picture book and a musical.
 She reads the book and then involves the audience in a fun improvisation.

-Workshops and Presentations for Adults and Young Adults
+Presentations for Adults

 What’s So Funny: Finding and Writing Humor in Children’s Books